owenhoskins/gatsby-netlify-cms-image-import/README.md

 Pages for them will not be generated.

-Also they need to have a field named `body` for the markdown.
+Also they need to have a field named `body` for the markdown and either `path` or `title` to be used as an identifier.